 In B.C., public utilities are regulated by BC Utilities Commission (BCUC) under the Utilities Commission Act.

-A public utility, as defined by the Utilities Commission Act, consists of any person or entity that owns or operates assets for the production, transmission, delivery or sale of electricity, steam, thermal energy or gas to the public for compensation.
+A public utility, as defined by the Utilities Commission Act, consists of any person or entity that owns or operates equipment or facilities for the production, generation, storage, transmission, sale, delivery or provision of electricity, natural gas, steam, or any other agent for the production of light, heat, cold or power to the public or a corporation for compensation.
 This includes thermal and district energy systems, electrical and gas distribution lines, pipelines, electrical transmission and more.

 Who is excluded as a public utility?